One of the most common questions I get, especially this time of year, is from people wondering how to go about finding a winter rental in Florida.

 Property Management Companies

-Your first stop on the road to finding a winter rental should be to search for property management companies in the area you wish to winter in.
+Another stop on the road to finding a winter rental may be to find property management companies in the area you wish to winter in.

 This will typically return several good results for you to check out and explore.
 I recommend going the professionally managed rental route for a couple reasons.

 One reason is that you'll have a convenient point of contact should anything go wrong during your stay.
 Stuff happens…refrigerators go out, heaters go on the fritz, etc…and assuming you're renting through a quality property management company, your problems will be short lived.

 A good management company just makes the whole rental experience easier from end to end.
 When my family managed rentals, we would have a welcome basket of expensive chocolates and gourmet foods waiting along with a folder full of useful information that tenants might need during their stay.

 Plus, by going through a property management company you are much less susceptible to rental scams like I mentioned earlier in the article.
 My advice is to exhaust all efforts going the property management route before moving on to the others.